center-for-threat-informed-defense/summiting-the-pyramid/docs/examplemappings.rst

 This write-up analyzes a class of malicious links related to Web Distributed Authoring and Versioning (WebDAV).
 Recent articles by cybersecurity researchers at Proofpoint and Any Run describe initial access and execution techniques that employ cunning usage of internet shortcut files (\*.URL), Windows shortcut files (\*.LNK), and Windows saved-search files (\*.SEARCH-MS) to manipulate victims into clicking on malicious links which then execute malicious content hosted on a WebDAV share controlled by the adversary. [#f8]_

 Detection analytics should focus on finding WebDAV URLs or Universal Naming Convention (UNC) paths within URL, link files (LNK), and SEARCH-MS files.
-Two approaches can be used: endpoint-based detection analytics and network-based detection analytics.
+Two approaches can be used: :ref:`endpoint-based detection analytics<Host-Based Columns>` and :ref:`network-based detection analytics<Network Traffic Columns>`.

 **Endpoint-Based Observables**

 One detection analytic approach is to look at the file system of the target endpoint, using a regular expression pattern matching tool like Yara, to find instances of WebDAV links in the web cache, specifically within URL, LNK, and possibly SEARCH-MS files (if present).
 Any Run published Yara rules for detecting WebDAV links on the file system, and we scored these detection analytics on the endpoint robustness matrix.
-In most cases, the analytic robustness was Level 4 (Core to Some Implementations of a (Sub-)Technique), and the event robustness was Column A (Application), for a total score of **4A**.
+In most cases, the analytic robustness was :ref:`Some Implementations`, and the event robustness was :ref:`Application`, for a total score of **4A**.

 Another approach on the endpoint is to look for a process creation event with WebDAV links in the command-line parameters of cmd.exe or powershell.exe, which would indicate that the user actually clicked on the malicious LNK file.
-The analytic robustness was Level 3 (Core to Pre-Existing Tools or Inside Boundary), and the event robustness was Column K (Kernel-Mode), for a total score of **3K**.
+The analytic robustness was :ref:`Pre-Existing Tools`, and the event robustness was :ref:`Kernel-Mode`, for a total score of **3K**.

 .. figure:: _static/TechniqueMapping_WebDAV_Endpoint.PNG
    :alt: Technique Scoring for Scheduled Tasks Using RPC